dask/dask/docs/source/spark.rst

 One operation on a Spark RDD might add a node like ``Map`` and ``Filter`` to the graph.
-These are high-level operations that convey meaning and will eventually be turned into many little tasks to execute on individual nodes.
+These are high-level operations that convey meaning and will eventually be turned into many little tasks to execute on individual workers.
 This many-little-tasks state is only available internally to the Spark scheduler.